 You agree to meet with Barbara the following day via teletherapy as a support.
 You haven’t yet updated her new address in her client file, but plan on doing that during the session.

-At the start of the session, just after saying hello, Barbara immediately becomes alarmed by the sound of breaking glass.
+At the start of the session, just after saying hello and before you have updated her address, Barbara immediately becomes alarmed by the sound of breaking glass.
 Suddenly Barbara’s estranged husband bursts in to the room and begins to assault Barbara and disconnects the session.

 Questions to consider:

-As you can see, crisis intervention and policy is imperative with clients utilizing tele therapy services.
+As you can see, crisis intervention and a solid tele health policy is imperative with clients utilizing tele therapy services.

 As of January 2018, therapists in the State of California and many states are not mandated to obtain certification in teletherapy telemental health services (yet!).